 According to the Ontario Medical Register of 1928, Dr. Cowan registered with the College of Physicians and Surgeons on the 18th of November, 1920.
 Dr. Cowan continued his education in England graduating M.R.C.S. and L.R.C.P in 1921.
 The 1921 census records that Dr. Cowan was living on the family farm and his occupation is listed as a doctor.

-Sometime after 1921, Dr. Cowan opened a medical practice in Wallaceburg, Ontario.
+After he returned from the war, Dr. Cowan opened a medical practice in Wallaceburg.

 He married Anna Kennedy Cowan (same last name) on the 25th of September, 1926, in Waterloo, Ontario.
 On the marriage record, he listed his residence on the marriage record as Wallaceburg, Ontario.
 Mrs. Cowan was born on the 23rd of April, 1893.
 Her parents were Peter Cowan and the former Mary Pollock.
 She had a younger brother named William and a younger sister named Jessie.
 Mrs. Cowan was a school teacher.

-By 1953 Dr. and Mrs. Cowan had moved to Guelph.
+In 1930 Dr. Cowan did post graduate studies in England for one year.
+Upon his return, he and Mrs. Cowan settled in Guelph.
 He was a member of the Waverly Masonic Lodge in Guelph.